qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * **metadata**: information to help people find and understand the dataset, how they can access and use it... these are properties of the datasource and can live out of the QGIS project.
+  Metadata can also be defined for the project file itself.
 * **notes**: instructions and comments regarding the layer in the current project

 .. index:: Metadata, Metadata editor, Keyword